-- /colors/My Darcula scheme.xml – the colour scheme itself.
-The filename will be different for each plugin, and is based on the name of the colour scheme defined in the IDE.
+- /colors/My Darcula scheme.xml – the color scheme itself.
+The filename will be different for each plugin, and is based on the name of the color scheme defined in the IDE.

-If we take a look at the plugin.xml file, we can see that’s it contains standard plugin metadata, compatibility requirements and registration for the colour scheme itself.
+If we take a look at the plugin.xml file, we can see that’s it contains standard plugin metadata, compatibility requirements and registration for the color scheme itself.

 <id>color.scheme.My Darcula scheme</id>